honda112358/Information-science/Journal.md

 1. What question do I have?

 Answer
 1. We made an argorithm for Mr. Ruben to make his breakfast by using two kinds of jam, bread and two knives.
+2. I learned how much we are depending on the shared knowledge previously.